lagbolt/library/letter.md

 ### Wayfinding

-Why is this such a problem?
+Why is this so hard to get right?
 I think that part of the problem is that the people who put up signs in a public library have been working there for decades.
 Where do you put the sign for biographies?
 Well, you put it where the biographies are shelved.
 Now, how do you find the biographies?
 You find the sign ... ?

 Wayfinding starts outside the library, whether you arrive by car, bus, wheelchair or unicycle.
 Is your library identifiable as a library?
 Yesterday I visited a library which was only identified as "1771".
 Library buildings shouldn't be coy.